 The Mail Groups window can be opened using the Edit >Mail Groups menu on the Queue Processor menu bar.

+Description

+List of the existing Imaging Mail Groups defined in the VistA

+database.

+Users box

-Field or Checkbox Description Mail Groups List of the existing Imaging Mail Groups defined in the VistA database.
-Users box Name Complete list of users with mailboxes defined in the VistA database.
+Complete list of users with mailboxes defined in the VistA database.

 3.4.1.1 Displaying Mail Users